Fanatics Begins Rolling out Sports Betting via Prediction Markets

 However, Wednesday's news means that de facto sports betting via Fanatics is now officially live, and will be available in a number of state markets that currently lack legalized wagering.
 Prediction markets, because they are federally regulated, are able to operate in all 50 states.

-Fanatics is also getting into the prediction market game ahead of major rivals like DraftKings and FanDuel, which are also planning to launch exchanges in the near future
+Furthermore, Fanatics is getting into the prediction market game ahead of major rivals like DraftKings and FanDuel, which are planning to launch exchanges of their own in the near future.

 This is a breaking news story.
 More to come.